flimflam-austin/hugo-cms-test/content/quick_reads/20200910-vaccine-trial-pause/index.md

       concerns”, some flu-like side effects during first trials.
     _key: 2f29f9c65136
   - order: 2
+    useCheckmark: false
-    body: "## What Happened\n\nWe don’t know exactly but one participant developed an “unexplained illness.”\n\nAstraZeneca: _“In large clinical trials, illnesses will happen by chance and must be independently reviewed.”_\n\n_New York Times_\_**report**: participant developed inflammation of the spinal cord, often brought on by viral infections."
+    body: "## What Happened\n\nWe don’t know exactly but one participant developed an “unexplained illness.”\n\nAstraZeneca:_“In large clinical trials, illnesses will happen by chance and must be independently reviewed.”_\n\n_New York Times_\_**report**: participant developed inflammation of the spinal cord, often brought on by viral infections."
     _key: 846b9c33b27e
   - order: 3
+    useCheckmark: false
     body: >-
       ## How Vaccines Work